 Put a time stamp on it!
-Assigning a specific end date to your goal (or specifying several “checkpoints” that allow you to examine your progress) creates internal pressure to get it done.
+Assigning a specific end date to your goal, or “checkpoints” that allow you to examine your progress, creates internal pressure to get it done.
 Most anyone who has ever had a boss assign a project at work without a due date understands how those things have a way of falling through the cracks and never getting done.

 S.M.A.R.T. goals are an intelligent way to approach your weight loss in an honest, strategic, quantifiable way.
 Connect with your Profile Coach to assist in creating your S.M.A.R.T. goal.
 Profile Coaches are equipped with the tools to help you turn your vision into a reality.